The following three supported upgrade methods to VMware ESXi 5 are available:

 vSphere Update Manager (VUM) ESX 4 or ESXi 4 to ESXi 5 upgrade

-There is a warning.
-Click on the 1 to expand the warning
+- If there is a warning.
+Click on the warning to expand

 Steps of the interactive upgrade using the CD/DVD from ESX4 or ESXi 4 to ESXi 5